KristiyanGeorgiev1996/MailBotX/MailBotX-src/READMe.md

 ## 📜 License & Authorship

-This project is personal, developed by [Your Name].
+This project is personal, developed by [KristiyanGeorgiev1996].

 Licensed under MIT – can be used freely, but always credit the author.